bremor/ha_bins/README.md

   action: none
 ```
 # Template Sensor
-My bins run a a 4-weekly scheduled
+My bins run a a 4-weekly schedule

 Week 0 is Red and Yellow bins.